-Right now, these people are putting enormous pressure on Members of Parliament to make copyright law more restrictive – so that the publishing industry can charge more for textbooks, journal subscriptions, and other educational material.
+Right now, these people are putting enormous pressure on the federal government and Members of Parliament to make copyright law more restrictive – so that the publishing industry can charge more for textbooks, journal subscriptions, and other educational material.

 It’s important for students, professors, and librarians to push back against this.

-To ensure the law remains fair, there are three immediate things you can do.
+To ensure the law remains fair, there are 3 immediate things you can do:

-One – Sign the fair copyright petition.
-It is online at copyright.caut.ca/petition
+- Sign the fair copyright petition at copyright.caut.ca/petition.

 So, sign the petition, tweet your textbook receipts, and write your MP.